-1 Paul and Timothy, bond-servants of Christ Jesus, to all the saints in Christ Jesus who are in Philippi, together with the overseers and deacons: 2 Grace to you and peace from God our Father and the Lord Jesus Christ.
+1 Paul and Timothy, bond-servants of Christ Jesus, to all the saints in Christ Jesus living in Philippi, together with the overseers and deacons: 2 Grace to you, and peace, from God our Father and the Lord Jesus Christ.

-3 I thank my God upon every remembrance of you, 4 in my every prayer for you all continually making my requests with joy.
-5 I also thank Him for your partnership in the gospel from the first day until now, 6 being confident of this very thing, that He who began a good work in you will perfect it until the day of Christ Jesus.
-7 And indeed it is only right for me to think this way about you all, since I have you in my heart, since both in my chains and in the defense and confirmation of the gospel, you all are partakers of grace with me.
-8 For God is my witness how greatly I long for you all with the affection of Christ Jesus.
-9 And this I pray, that your love may abound still more and more in correct knowledge and all discernment, 10 that you may approve the things that are excellent,1 that you may be sincere and without offense as you look for the day of Christ, 11 being filled with the fruit of righteousness which comes through Jesus Christ, to the glory and praise of God.
+3 I give thanks to my God every time I remember you, 4 and in my every prayer for you all I constantly make my requests with joy 5 because of your partnership in the gospel from the first day until now.
+6 For of this one thing I’m sure:1 He who began a good work in you will keep on perfecting it until the day of Christ Jesus.
+7 Indeed,2 it is only fitting that I should think this way about you all, since I have you in my heart; for whether in my chains or in the defense and confirmation of the gospel, you all are partakers of grace with me.
+8 For God is my witness how greatly I long for you all with the affection3 of Christ Jesus.
+9 And this is my prayer: that your love will increase more and more in true spiritual knowledge and all discernment, 10 so that you can see and approve of all that is excellent,4 and thus remain5 pure and blameless for the day of Christ, 11 continually being filled with the fruit of righteousness, which comes through Jesus Christ, to the glory and praise of God.

-12 But I want you to know, brothers, that the things that have happened to me have actually turned out for the greater progress of the gospel, 13 seeing that it has become clear to the whole praetorian guard, and to all the rest, that my chains are in the cause of Christ; 14 also, most of the brothers in the Lord, having been encouraged by my chains, are now far more bold to speak the word without fear.
-15 Some, to be sure, preach Christ even from envy and strife, but some also from goodwill.
-16 The latter do so out of love, knowing that I am appointed for the defense of the gospel; 17the former proclaim Christ out of selfish ambition, not sincerely, but thinking to stir up trouble for me in my chains.
+12 But I want you to know, brothers, that my present circumstances have actually resulted in the further progress of the gospel; 13 for now it has become clear to the whole praetorian guard, and to everyone else, that I am in chains for the cause of Christ.
+14 What’s more, most of the brothers in the Lord, drawing courage6 from my chains, are all the more bold to declare the word without fear.
+15 Some, to be sure, are proclaiming Christ out of envy and rivalry; but others do so from good will.
+16 The latter are motivated by love, knowing that I’m appointed for the defense of the gospel; 17the former proclaim Christ insincerely, out of selfish ambition, thinking to stir up trouble for me in my chains.
 18 What then is the result?
-Only that in every way, whether in pretense or in truth, Christ is proclaimed.
-And in this I rejoice.
+Just this: In every way—whether in pretense or in truth—Christ is proclaimed.
+And in that I rejoice.

-27 Only let your manner of life4 be worthy of the gospel of Christ, so that whether I come and see you or remain absent, I may hear of your affairs, that you are standing firm in one spirit, with one mind striving together for the faith of the gospel, 28 in no way intimidated5 by your adversaries, which is to them a clear sign of destruction, but to you of salvation, and that from God.
-29 For to you it has been granted for Christ’s sake, not only to believe in Him, but also to suffer for His sake, 30 experiencing the same conflict that you saw in me and now hear to be in me.
+27 Only let your conduct be worthy11 of the gospel of Christ, so that whether I come and see you, or simply hear about your affairs while I’m still away, I may know that you are standing firm in one spirit, single-mindedly striving together for the faith of the gospel, 28 and in no way intimidated12 by your adversaries.
+This, for them, is a clear sign of coming destruction, but for you, of salvation—and that from God.
+29 For to you it has been granted, in behalf of Christ, not only to believe in him, but also to suffer for his cause, 30 experiencing among yourselves the same struggle that you saw me face, and now hear that I am facing again.13

 - Or choose